-The core regulations applicable to banks and investment firms in Germany are laid down in the following laws and rules: the Banking Act (KWG); the Securities Institutions Act (WpIG) implementing Directive (EU) No. 2019/2034 on the prudential supervision of investment firms (IFD); CRR/CRR II, as amended; Directive (EU) No. 2013/36/EU (CRD IV)), as amended, recently by Directive (EU) No. 2019/878 (CRD V) and as implemented into German law; Regulation (EU) No. 2019/2033 on the prudential requirements of investment firms (IFR); the Securities Trading Act (WpHG); and Directive No. 2014/65/EU on markets in financial instruments, as implemented into German law, as well as various EU regulations implementing this Directive (together, MiFID II).
+The core regulations applicable to banks and investment firms in Germany are laid down in the following laws and rules: the Banking Act (KWG); the Securities Institutions Act (WpIG) implementing Directive (EU) No. 2019/2034 on the prudential supervision of investment firms (IFD); CRR; Directive (EU) No. 2013/36/EU, as amended (CRD) and as implemented into German law; Regulation (EU) No. 2019/2033 on the prudential requirements of investment firms (IFR); the Securities Trading Act (WpHG); and Directive No. 2014/65/EU on markets in financial instruments, as implemented into German law, as well as various EU regulations implementing this Directive (together, MiFID II).
 Further regulations that are also key for financial institutions but address rather specific topics can be found in so many German acts that only a few of them are highlighted in the following.